act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Failed Example 2

-The text node (part of a progress bar) automatically updates every second after the page completes loading.
-There is no mechanism for the user to pause the auto-updates, other than waiting for them to end.
+The text content (part of a progress bar) automatically updates every second after the page completes loading.
+There is no component for the user to pause the auto-updates, other than waiting for them to end.

 ```html
 <html>